 A few key data points tell us how frequently this happens -

-When favoritism as a common complaint and key driver of low engagement and retention, it's most often that a lack of clarity, and cronyism or preferential treatment, is the cause.
-But these simple preventable mistakes carry a significant cost to both our workforce and achieving key results.
+When favoritism as a common complaint and key driver of low engagement and retention, it's most often that a lack of clarity, not cronyism or preferential treatment, is the cause.
+But these simple preventable mistakes still carry a significant cost to both our workforce and achieving key results.

-We covered communication , but that's hard to execute if a definition of success, or criteria for how decisions are made, don't exist.
-When we lack a clear understanding of what performance looks like we can't communicate that consistently.
-This lack of objective criteria opens the door to partiality, as personal biases and preferences inadvertently influence judgments and decision-making.
-Even if we're not letting our own bias cloud decision-making, employees notice zig-zag changes in how we make decisions.
-How strong and embedded within your operations are these key frameworks?
+We covered communication, but that's hard to execute if a definition of success, or criteria for how decisions are made, don't exist.
+We can't clearly communicate something we don't know or understand.
+This lack of objective criteria opens the door to partiality, as personal biases and preferences inadvertently seep into judgments and decision-making.
+Even if we're not letting our own bias cloud decision-making, employees are dizzied by the zig-zag changes in how we make decisions.
+How strong and embedded are these within your operations?

 When we hear about preferential treatment or favoritism, most of the time missing communication and direction are at fault.
 So, what about when it is truly driven by a personal bias or preference not grounded in what's the health of the organization?